Sweet treats for your cariad?

-It’s St Dwynwen’s Day tomorrow so how better to show some love than by baking someone some Welsh cakes, or pice ar y maen.
-This recipe makes the best Welsh cakes, it’s a traditional recipe which couldn’t be easier to make but which always goes down a treat in my house.
+It’s Dydd Santes Dwyenwen/St Dwynwen’s Day tomorrow (a bit like a Welsh Valentine’s Day) so how better to show some love than by baking someone some Welsh cakes, or pice ar y maen.
+It’s a traditional recipe which couldn’t be easier to make but which always goes down a treat in my house.
 I’ve made some to take into work with me tomorrow- along with a ginger cake which I just fancied trying out- because we’re holding a joint celebration with Burns’ Night.

-To make Welsh cakes you need a heavy, flat griddle (I use one which belonged to my great-grandmother) though a bakestone or heavy bottomed frying pan will do the same job.
+To make Welsh cakes you need a heavy, flat griddle (I use one which belonged to my great-grandmother) though a bakestone will do the same job.
+The you also need the following ingredients:

 85g caster sugar